Comparing the $\pi$-primary submodules of the dual Selmer groups: Algebraic Preliminaries

 Let $\Op$ be the ring of integers of a fixed finite extension $K$ of $\Qp$ as defined in the preceding subsection.
 Fix a local parameter $\pi$ for $\Op$ and denote the residue field of $\Op$ by $k$.
 The completed group algebra of $G$ over $k$ is given by

 where $U$ runs over the open normal subgroups of $G$ and the inverse limit is taken with respect to the canonical projection maps.

 For a compact $p$-adic Lie group $G$ without $p$-torsion, it follows from \cite[Theorem 3.30(ii)]{V02} that $k\ps{G}$ is an Auslander regular ring.
-Furthermore, if $G$ is a uniform pro-$p$ group, then the ring $k\ps{G}$ has no zero divisors (cf. \cite[Corollary 7.25]{DSMS}).
-Therefore, one can define the notion of $k\ps{G}$-rank as above when $G$ is a uniform pro-$p$ group.
-For a general compact $p$-adic Lie group $G$ without $p$-torsion, following \cite{Ho}, we define $k\ps{G}$-rank of a finitely generated $k\ps{G}$-module by

-where $G_0$ is an open normal uniform pro-$p$ subgroup of $G$.
-It can be shown that this definition is independent of the choice of $G_0$ (see \cite[Proposition 1.6]{Ho}).
-Similarly, we will say that that the module $N$ is a \textit{torsion} $k\ps{G}$-module if $\rank_{k\ps{G}}N = 0$.
-It is also not difficult to see that by combining \cite[Proposition 5.2.17]{NSW} and Lemma \ref{torsion is Hom zero}, we have that $N$ is a torsion $k\ps{G}$-module if and only if $\Hom_{k\ps{G}}(N, k\ps{G}) = 0$.
+Furthermore, if $G$ is pro-$p$ without $p$-torsion, then the ring $k\ps{G}$ has no zero divisors (cf. \cite[Theorem C]{AB}).
+Therefore, one can define the notion of $k\ps{G}$-rank as above when $G$ is pro-$p$ without $p$-torsion.
+We will say that that the module $N$ is a \textit{torsion} $k\ps{G}$-module if $\rank_{k\ps{G}}N = 0$.
+By Lemma \ref{torsion is Hom zero}, we have that $N$ is a torsion $k\ps{G}$-module if and only if $\Hom_{k\ps{G}}(N, k\ps{G}) = 0$.

 For a given finitely generated $\Op\ps{G}$-module $M$, we denote $M(\pi)$ to be the $\Op\ps{G}$-submodule of $M$ which consists of elements of $M$ that are annihilated by some power of $\pi$.
 Since the ring $\Op\ps{G}$ is Noetherian, the module $M(\pi)$ is finitely generated over $\Op\ps{G}$.
 Therefore, one can find an integer $r\geq 0$ such that $\pi^r$ annihilates $M(\pi)$.
 Following \cite[Formula (33)]{Ho}, we define